Virtual Clinic Videos

 pictures.
 Much of the article deals with equipment available in

-vast majority of sleepers (and some others cars too).
-Post-1948
+majority of sleepers (and some others cars too).
+Post-1948 till

-till about the mid 1960s, sleeping cars were very much in
+about the mid 1960s, sleeping cars were very much in evidence but

-evidence but were owned by the operating railroad.
-After the mid
+were owned by the operating railroad.
+After the mid 1960s sleeping

-1960s sleeping car services declined to just the few long haul
+car services declined to just the few long haul routes Amtrak and

-routes Amtrak and ViaRail run today.
-Railroads also operated a
+ViaRail run today.
+Railroads also operated a very extensive express

-related to sleepers, express and mail services operating on
+passenger switching is related to sleepers, express and mail

 Teichmoeller